Click below to listen to our Consumerpedia podcast episode on how to care for your lawn and buy plants.

-Even the greenest of thumbs sometimes needs help—sometimes lots of it.
+A good garden center has the inside info on the plants and plans that will make your outdoor space thrive.
 The opinions we collected from area consumers on garden centers they use, reported on our Ratings Tables, will help you find the best places to shop.
-You'll find that some stores were rated “superior” for “quality of products” by at least 80 percent of their surveyed customers, but several other retailers were rated “superior” on this question by fewer than 40 percent.
+You'll find that some stores were rated “superior” overall by at least 80 percent of their surveyed customers, but several other retailers were rated “superior” on this question by 30 percent or fewer.

-Big chains Home Depot, Lowe’s, and Meadows Farms Nurseries scored, on average, lower than almost all of the independent stores.
-But for the selection of plants they sell, Home Depot and Lowe’s did very well on price.
-Home Depot’s prices averaged 37 percent below the all-store average for comparable items, and Lowe’s averaged 26 percent below the all-store average.
-Meadows Farms’ prices were about 10 percent lower than the all-store average.
+But for the selection of plants they sell, these three big chains did very well on price.
+Home Depot’s prices averaged 34 percent below the all-store average for comparable items, Lowe’s averaged 24 percent below the all-store average, and Meadows Farms’ prices averaged 12 percent lower.

-Unlike most types of services and stores we examine, paying more for plants at garden centers does slightly improve your odds of getting better advice, service, and product quality.
-Many of the stores rated highest for quality charge higher-than-average prices, but some stores we evaluated that rate high for quality also have below-average prices.
+Though it’s not the case with most types of services and stores we examine, paying more for plants at garden centers slightly improves your odds of getting better advice, service, and plants.
+Many of the stores rated highest for quality charge higher-than-average prices, but some outlets evaluated on Ratings Tables that rate high for quality also have below-average prices.

 For specific plants, we found enormous nursery-to-nursery price differences.
-For example, for a dwarf lilac in a three-gallon container, prices ranged from $20 to $70; and for a knockout rose in a three-quart container, prices ranged from $60 to $120.
+For example, for a lavender in a six-inch pot, prices ranged from $7.99 to $25; and for a boxwood in a #3 container, prices ranged from $19.95 to $54.99.